-In Study 2 (BLI4700-302; NCT 03261960), 388 adult patients were included in the efficacy analysis.
-Patients ranged in age from 23 to 83 years (median age 58 years) and 58% were female.
+$In \ Study \ 2 \ (BLI4700-302; \ NCT \ 03261960), \ 388 \ adult \ patients \ were \ included \ in \ the \ efficacy \ analysis. \ Patients \ ranged$ in age from 23 to 83 years (median age 58 years) and 58% were female.
 Racial distribution was 94% Caucasian, 9% Hispanic or Latino, and 5% African-American.
 Patients were randomized to one of the following two colon preparation regimens: SUTAB or sodium picosulfate, magnesium oxide, and anhydrous citric acid for oral solution.
 Both preparations were administered according to a split-dose regimen [see Dosage and Administration (2.2)].
 Patients receiving SUTAB were limited to a low residue breakfast followed by clear liquids on the day prior to the day of colonoscopy; patients receiving the comparator bowel prep were only allowed clear liquids on the day prior to colonoscopy.
 Approximately 98% of patients in the study completed both doses of preparation (98% of SUTAB patients and 99% of comparator patients).

 The primary efficacy endpoint in each trial was the proportion of patients with successful colon cleansing, as assessed by the blinded colonoscopist utilizing the four-point scaled described below.
 Success was defined as an overall cleansing assessment of 3 (Good) or 4 (Excellent).
+Grade Description Score

-Score Grade Description 1 Poor Large amount of fecal residue, additional bowel preparation required.
-2 Fair Enough feces even after washing and suctioning to prevent clear visualization of the entire colonic mucosa.
-3 Good Feces and fluid requiring washing and suctioning, but still achieves clear visualization of the entire colonic mucosa.
-4 Excellent No more than small bits of feces/fluid which can be suctioned easily; achieves clear visualization of the entire colonic mucosa.
+Bocompain Poor Large amount of fecal residue, additional bowel preparation required.
+Fair Enough feces even after washing and suctioning to prevent clear visualization of the entire colonic mucosa.
+Good Feces and fluid requiring washing and suctioning, but still achieves clear visualization of the entire colonic mucosa.
+Excellent No more than small bits of feces/fluid which can be sucti easily; achieves clear visualization of the entire colonic mucosa.
+Fair Good the comparator.
+Table 3: Proportion of Adult Patients with Overall Cleansing Success^a in Two Controlled Trials with a Split-Dose